Articles and Databases

 Search for textbooks by course number via this list of textbooks on reserve.
 Also search by title in the Library's catalog.
 Request textbooks at the Circulation Desk.
 Use these books for up to two hours in the Library.
 Call numbers are designated by course number, e.g. SPE 130.

 - Circulating Books: Located on the Lower Level.
 Check out up to 10 books for 2 weeks at a time with your FSC ID

 - Reference Books: Located on the First Floor.
 Must be used within the Library.
 Includes encyclopedias, handbooks, dictionaries, test prep books, etc.

 Search for ebooks via the "Books and eBooks" tab on the Library website.
 Search by topic, title, author, etc. View materials as a PDF and access from off campus with your FSC username and password.

-The country statistical pages bring together the main health data and statistics for each country, as compiled by WHO and partners in close consultation with Member States, and include descriptive and analytical summaries of health indicators for major health topics.
+Health data and statistics for each country and summaries of health indicators for major health topics.